 All of the bindweeds are anti-clockwise twining climbers.

+Field Bindweed, a native perennial plant of Europe and Asia and an introduced pernicious weed in North America, is common and widespread throughout Britain except in the far north.
 The plants shown on this page were photographed in West Wales and in northern France.

 As its common name implies, this is a species often seen on field boundaries, but it also occurs on scrubby wasteland and, given half a chance, in parks and gardens.
 Naturally a creeping or trailing plant, Field Bindweed climbs up other supporting plants and can occasionally reach a height of two metres.